hankbao/libreboot/docs/distros/index.md

 Many FSF-endorsed GNU+Linux distributions are considered unfit for general use by the libreboot project.
 You can read about their problems here:\
-[Why we can\'t endorse many FSF-endorsed distributions](../fsf-distros/).
+[Why we can't endorse many FSF-endorsed distributions](../fsf-distros/).

 [How to install GNU+Linux on a libreboot